- Deepen My Coaching

-Coaches with years of experience develop an intuitive sense for divining a dynamic path of questions that will lead to the client’s desire outcome.
+Coaches with years of experience develop an intuitive sense for divining a dynamic path of questions that will lead to the client’s desired outcome.
 I call this the Coaching Path.

-Coaches with many years experience often develop an unconscious competence in divining the Coaching Path.
+Coaches with many years of experience often develop unconscious competence in divining the Coaching Path.
 They masterfully intuit the question, request, acknowledgment, reflection that guides the client to their desired outcome.

 “The client has the answers” – we hear this all of the time in coaching, including in coaching school.
 What we don’t hear as often is the corollary which is “The client is constantly giving the coach clues to help them find the answers they seek.”
 The client provides the coach with clues or guideposts that tell the coach where they want to go.
 The guideposts to the Coaching Path come in the form of energy and information.

 The single, most reliable guidepost of the Coaching Path is the client’s energy.
 If the coach does nothing more than tune into the energy of the client, track it, attune with it, and ask about it, many times, the Coaching Path reveals itself.